-Other than the track header, all space in the Device Panel is reserved for devices.
+Other than the group (including project) and track headers, all space in the Device Panel is reserved for devices.
 But before the first device (and after every device) comes a vertical column containing three items:

 - > The note indicators light up when at least one note signal is active at that stage.
 (This is similar to a MIDI "note on" message that has not yet been followed by a corresponding "note off.") - > The Add Device button calls up the Pop-up Browser window. - > The audio meters indicate the presence and level of audio signal being received and transmitted by each device.